 The competition concludes with an elaborate award ceremony.
 Awards are given to the winning robot alliance, as well as several other teams for various awards, such as Design Excellence and Gracious Professionalism.
 The ceremony concludes with the Engineering Inspiration and Chairman's awards, the highest awards attainable in FRC Competition.

-The game for 2013 is called Ultimate Ascent.
-Teams compete on three-team alliances against one other three-team alliance.
-The objective is to score points by launching foam plastic Frisbees into as many goals as possible.
+The game for 2014 is called Aerial Assist.
+Teams compete on a three-team alliance against another three-team alliance.
+The objective is to score points by passing a ball to other robots and getting them into the goals on either end of the field.